Our tutorial on standard errors is back! It is now available at

 Please, just don’t show up with your snakeoil, yellow shoes, your seo mom, paid cheerleaders, vested investors, overhyped claims, etc, etc.

 It appears that even Danny Sullivan is not buying SEOmoz’s “research” on LDA.
 Accordingly, “He didn’t think it was the remarkable change that SEOmoz was making it out to be.” (http://outspokenmedia.com/internet-marketing-conferences/evening-forum-with-danny-sullivan/).
 He even confronted and put into question their “highly correlated” numbers.
 And that was even before they recanted.

-As mentioned in my Tutorial on Correlation Coefficients, the best known technique for transforming correlation coefficient (r) values into weighted additive quantities is the r-to-Z transformation due to Fisher.
+One of the best known technique for transforming correlation coefficient (r) values into weighted additive quantities is the r-to-Z transformation due to Fisher.

 Fisher’s r-to-Z transformation is an elementary transcendental function called the inverse hyperbolic tangent function.
 The reverse, a Z-to-r transformation, is therefore a hyperbolic tangent function.

 In Windows computers, these functions are built-in in their scientific calculator program which is accessible by navigating to Start > All Programs > Accessories > Calculator.
 Microsoft Excel also has these built-in as the ATANH and TANH functions.

 Fisher’s r-to-Z transformation is applicable only to bivariate normal distributions; i.e. if the (x, y) paired variables both describe bell-shaped curves.
 Non trivial errors arise if one of the variables is not normally distributed.